Rigorous justification of the Whitham modulation theory for equations of NLS type: Introduction

-with $ P(\rho) = \int_{0}^{\rho}sf'(s)ds $.
-Serre's results \cite{Serre2005} are not proven to extend to higher order dispersive terms such as $ \frac{1}{4}\rho\left(\ln\rho\right)_{xx} $.
-To this end, we do not rely on Serre's techniques, but rather we provide a direct calculation of the characteristics of the Whitham system associated with \cref{eq:1DNLS}.
+with $ \mathscr{E} = -2\zeta F(\rho) + \frac{\rho_{x}^{2}}{2\rho} $ and $ \delta \mathscr{E} = \mathscr{E}_{\rho} - \partial_{x}\mathscr{E}_{\rho_{x}}$.
+Benzoni-Gavage et al. proved that weak hyperbolicity of the Whitham modulation equations associated with the Euler-Korteweg system is a necessary condition for spectral stability \cite[Theorem 1]{BGNR2014}.
+We distinguish our method from \cite{BGNR2014,Serre2005} by not recasting \cref{eq:1DNLS} as either the hydrodynamic system in \cref{eq:hd1,eq:hd2} nor as the Euler-Korteweg system in \cref{eq:EK1,eq:EK2}, but instead we directly compute the polynomial whose roots are the characteristics of the linearized Whitham modulation equations.
 The main result of this paper, \Cref{th:maintheorem}, shows that the Whitham modulation theory for \cref{eq:1DNLS} correctly predicts the rigorous spectral stability results contained in \cite{LBJM2019}.
 Leisman et. al. relate spectral instability of periodic travelling wave solutions of \cref{eq:1DNLS} near the origin of the spectral plane to the breakup of the generalized kernel of the operator of the linearized problem.
 The authors express the genericity conditions on the Jordan chains of the linearized operator in terms of matrices whose entries are moments of the travelling wave solutions.
 They use these matrices to derive a normal form for the spectrum of the linearized operator at the origin subject to both longitudinal and transverse perturbations.
 We give a brief summary of their results, before applying Whitham's averaged Lagrangian method to derive the Whitham modulation equations.
 We use the genericity conditions given in \cite{LBJM2019} to homogenize the modulation equations, turning them into a quasi-linear system of four equations in four slowly-modulated parameters of the travelling wave solutions.
 The characteristics of this system are the zeros of a quartic equation which, upon changing variables, we identify as the normal form for the four continuous bands of spectrum emerging from the origin.
 We have organized this paper into two main sections.
 In \Cref{sec:s2}, we introduce the relevant spectral stability results of \cite{LBJM2019}, leading to a rigorous criterion for modulational instability in \Cref{cor:c1}.
 We begin \Cref{sec:s31} with a general overview of Whitham's averaged Lagrangian approach to deriving the modulation equations.
 We then apply this theory to \cref{eq:1DNLS} in \Cref{sec:s32}, from which we conclude in \Cref{cor:c2} that the Whitham theory criterion for modulational instability agrees exactly with the rigorous spectral analysis of \Cref{sec:s2}.
 We conclude the paper with a discussion in \Cref{sec:s4} as well as, to the best of our knowledge, several open problems in the area.
 We include some necessary, though long calculations, as well as, we hope, some useful identities in \Cref{appendix:app1,appendix:app2,appendix:app3,appendix:app4,appendix:app5,appendix:app6}.